ikraamdaanis/form-builder/README.md

-# Form Editor
+# Ignition

-Form Editor is a versatile form creation tool that allows users to effortlessly design and customize forms for various purposes.
-Whether you're collecting data, creating surveys, or managing job applications, Form Editor provides an intuitive drag-and-drop interface to streamline the form-building process.
+Ignition is a versatile form creation tool that allows users to effortlessly design and customize forms for various purposes.
+Whether you're collecting data, creating surveys, or managing job applications, Ignition provides an intuitive drag-and-drop interface to streamline the form-building process.

 ## Features